 A person with a disability as a focus of the program can be much more effective in challenging stereotypes and showing that the disability isn’t the only thing that defines their life.
 This is assuming that the focus doesn’t fall back on the stereotypes outlined above.
 The same studies also show that repeated viewing of focussed programs helps to reinforce positive attitudes towards disability.

 Why is the Attitude Foundation focussing on making a TV series?

 Clearly what we need to have is both an increase in people with disability just appearing on television, in lead roles, as presenters and as participants in news stories commenting on issues other than disability.

 The Foundation is very interested in doing this, but also recognises that such change is complex, is likely to take time and requires the involvement of many people, including: people with disability, program makers, television executives, news editors, politicians, and program funders.

 What the Foundation is recognising is that a major gap is the telling of the stories of the lives of people with disability, especially by those people themselves.
-By making a television series focussing on just that, we will be able to show how disability is commonplace, doesn’t necessarily define a person’s life and without resorting to stereotypes.
+By making a television series that focuses on just that, we will be able to show how disability is commonplace, doesn’t necessarily define a person’s life and without resorting to stereotypes.